Manu

 include copper tape, conductive paper, conductive ink, or any

-power supply includes a battery.
-Light source 142 may include one
+the power supply includes a battery.
+Light source 142 may

-various embodiments, the optics stage 1 18 and the illumination
+In various embodiments, the optics stage 1 18 and the

-stage 1 12 remain aligned within 0.5mm or better during panning
+illumination stage 1 12 remain aligned within 0.5mm or better

-and focusing.
-This may be accomplished by connecting tabs 145A-B
+during panning and focusing.
+This may be accomplished by

 [000120] A light source using chemiluminescence uses a chemical

-may flow into a tube or flat chamber and allow for a wide array of
+sources may flow into a tube or flat chamber and allow for a

-optical designs.
-The liquid light source may move translationally
+wide array of optical designs.
+The liquid light source may move

-allow for a configuration of a tube within a tube.
-A liquid light
+configuration of a tube within a tube.
+A liquid light source

-source within inner tube may illuminate a sample located between
+within inner tube may illuminate a sample located between the

-the inner tube and the outer tube.
-This design requires "zero
+inner tube and the outer tube.
+This design requires "zero power"

 button cells.

-used to position the lens (not shown) and adjust the optics of the
+be used to position the lens (not shown) and adjust the optics

-be attached to illumination stage 1 12.
-One or more spacer inserts
+1 16 may be attached to illumination stage 1 12.
+One or more

 [000122] Optics stage 1 18 may include contacts 146A-B, vertical